aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/using-checksum-in-1d-barcodes/_index.md

 {{< /highlight >}}

 ## **Checksum Settings**
 Various barcode types have different checksum requirements, meaning that the checksum can be set optionally or requested obligatory.
 Moreover, a barcode standard may use different checksum types.
 When setting a checksum is requested, the library applies the most widely used checksum type for the corresponding barcode type.
 When requested, the checksum digit is generated as the last barcode character.
-The [*IsChecksumEnabled*]() property of class [*BarcodeParameters*]() is used to manage checksum calculation for 1D barcodes.
-By default, this property is set to *Yes* for barcode types with obligatory checksum computation and *No* for those with an optional check digit.
+The [*EnableChecksum*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/EnableChecksum) enum is used to manage checksum calculation for 1D barcodes.
+By default, it is set to *Yes* for barcode types with obligatory checksum computation and *No* for those with an optional check digit.

 Below, the lists of barcode standards with optional and obligatory checksum settings are provided.